Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

      - Within a git repository, a file can exist in several valid states as it goes through the version control process:
      - The primary states for a file in a Git repository are:
      - **Untracked**: An initial state of a file when it isn't yet part of the Git repository.
 Git is unaware of its existence.
      - **Tracked**: A tracked file is one that Git is actively monitoring.
-It can be in one of the following substates:
+It can be in one of the following substrates:
      - **Unmodified**: The file is tracked, but it hasn't been modified since the last commit.
      - **Modified**: The file has been changed since the last commit, but these changes aren't yet staged for the next commit.
      - **Staged**: The file has been modified, and the changes have been added to the staging area (also known as the index).
 These changes are ready to be committed.